This post has been compensated by Collective Bias, INC. and American Greetings. All opinions are mine alone.

 Cut your tissue paper (or gift bag, wrapping paper) to fit the size of the frame.
 I usually take the glass out, lay it on top of the paper and cut it to fit.
-You could also trace the sides of the glass with pen or pencil on the paper too.
+You could also trace the sides of the glass with a pen or pencil on the paper too.
 I actually find that to be easier than cutting around the glass itself.

 I then used double-sided tape to paste the card onto the tissue paper but you could also use a glue stick or even hot glue if you don’t have any tape.
 Then put them into the frame, secure the back and this is what you should have: